IndyCar Series: Broadcasting

+International

 In the United Kingdom, since the launch of BT Sport in August 2013 races are shown on one of the BT branded channels or ESPN.
 Previous to August 2013, the IndyCar Series races were broadcasts on the Sky Sports family of networks, with the viewing figures of the IndyCar races in the UK outnumbering those of NASCAR races.
 The IndyCar Series also had highlights of all the races on the channel Five British terrestrial channel and Five USA, but has since been discontinued since the 2009 season.
-For the 2019 season broadcasts returned to Sky Sports, with the series being shown on their F1 channel.
+For the 2019 season broadcasts returned to Sky Sports, with the series being shown on their Sky Sports F1 channel.

 In Portugal, all of the IndyCar Series are broadcast on Sport TV.